venkatesh9792/feature-HFback/README.md

 # Overview
-This Api allows to access for Menu, Recipes, Cuisines and its detail.
+This Api allows to access for Menu, Recipes, Cuisines and its detail for Menu planning.